 Highways planting licence

-If you would like to plant any trees, shrubs, grasses, flowers or plants along the highway, please complete the application form attached to this page.
-Please note that you will need to send a copy of your public liability insurance, plan of the area you wish to cultivate and permission from the utility companies to the relevant divisional office along with your application form.
+If you'd like to plant any trees, shrubs, grasses, flowers or plants along the highway, please complete our online application form.
+Please note that you'll need to send a copy of your public liability insurance, plan of the area you wish to cultivate and permission from the utility companies.
+You'll receive an email after completing your application telling you where to send this information

-Guidance is provided on the application form, but if you should need any further help, please contact our Customer Services department on 0345 678 9006.
+Guidance is provided on the application form and in the attached guidance notes, but if you should need any further help, please contact our Customer Services department on 0345 678 9006.

 You must read and agree to the following conditions, prior to making an application to plant.